marekbrze/categorized-raycast-extensions/README.md

 [Google Bard](https://www.raycast.com/EvanZhouDev/raycast-bard-ai) by EvanZhouDev - Perform Actions with Google Bard

-[Google Gemini](https://www.raycast.com/EvanZhouDev/raycast-gemini) by EvanZhouDev - Use the powerful new Google Gemini Pro models from the comfort of Raycast.
+[Google Gemini](https://www.raycast.com/EvanZhouDev/raycast-gemini) by EvanZhouDev - Use the Google Gemini from the comfort of Raycast.

 [Google PaLM](https://www.raycast.com/EvanZhouDev/raycast-google-palm) by EvanZhouDev - Use the Google PaLM 2 API in Raycast.